Mohamad Fakih: Awards and honours

 In November 2019, Fakih was given the Key to the City of Mississauga by Mayor Bonnie Crombie.
-He is the third person to receive this honour from the City.

 In the fall of 2018 Fakih was awarded an honorary doctorate from Ryerson University for his contributions to Canadian society.

 In 2018, the former Hershey Centre in Mississauga, a 5400 capacity sports arena, was renamed the Paramount Centre after the company purchased the naming rights.

 In 2017, Fakih was one of the recipients of the Top 25 Canadian Immigrant Awards, presented by Canadian Immigrant magazine.

 In 2021 Fakih was named Canadian CEO of the Year by multiple organizations, including the Ontario Chamber of Commerce, for launching Canada's first fully automated 'safe' restaurant and donating thousands of meals to various communities during the COVID-19 pandemic.
 Fakih was also recognized by The Globe and Mail’s Report on Business as the Corporate Citizen of the Year in 2021 and named one of Canada’s Most Admired CEOs.

 Mohamad Fakih was appointed to the Order of Canada in December 2022.